jlroberts1/pulse/README.md

-# Cosmic
+# Pulse

 ![play_store_feature_graphic](https://github.com/user-attachments/assets/dbba0a69-383b-4e44-921f-35e418a7fe2e)

-Cosmic is an open-source Android client for Bluesky, built with modern Android development practices and a focus on user experience.
+Pulse is an open-source Android client for Bluesky, built with modern Android development practices and a focus on user experience.

 ## Features